 Backlog board is represented by Kanban board.
-Hygger has several specific features which help work with it:
+Hygger has several specific features that help work with it:

 - Different prioritization techniques: Value/Efforts, RICE, ICE, and Weighted Scoring;